Park Address: 2705 Esch Ave, Ann Arbor MI 48104

 Hours and Rules

 Esch Park is a large neighborhood park, five acres in size, located off Esch Avenue between Packard and Eisenhower Parkway.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Esch provides a sprawling green space for nearby residents with large trees and plenty to do.
-This active park has two half basketball courts, a playground with a structure and swings, a softball field, benches, a large open field for games and a drinking fountain.
+The park has two half basketball courts, a playground, a softball field, benches, a large open field and a drinking fountain.
 An asphalt path provides access through the park to the surrounding neighborhoods and housing complex.

 Access and Parking